alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation_chainrule.md

 # Chapter 4

-## Back Propagation - Pass 1 (Chain Rule)
+## Back Propagation

-We have seen how gradient descent was used to optimize the cost function.

-We use the method of back-propagation to propagate recursively the optimized weights from gradient descent from output layers to the input layers.

-## Structure of a Neural Network

 Neural network is basically a set of inputs connected through 'weights' to a set of activation functions whose output will be the input for the next layers and so on.

 ![neuralnetwork]

 For training a neural network we need a dataset which has the input and expected output.
 The weights are randomly initialized, and the inputs passed into the activation function and gives an output.

  This output or computed values can be compared to the expected value and the difference gives the error of the network.
-We can create a 'Cost Function' like what we saw in the last chapter say the Mean Squared Error.
-We can use the same Gradient Descent now to adjust the weights so that the error is minimized.
+We can create a 'Cost Function' like what we saw in the last chapter say the Mean Squared Error

- We do this in the last layer of the multi-layer neural network.

- Now how do we adjust the weights of the inner layer ?
-This is where **Back-propagation** comes in.
-In a recursive way weights are adjusted as per their contribution to the output.
-That is weights or connections which have influenced the output more are adjusted more, than those which have influenced the output less.

 ## How Backpropagation works

- A real neural network has many layers and many interconnections.
-But let's first think of a simple two layered neural network with just a linear connection between two layers, l and (l-1) to simplify the notation and to understand the maths.

-$$
- x \rightarrow a^{l-1} \rightarrow  a^{l} \rightarrow  output
- $$

-We take  $a^{l}$  as the input at layer *l*.
-Input  of a neuron in layer *l*  is the output of activation from the previous layer $(l-1)$.

-Output of Activation is  the product of the weight *w* and input at layer $(l-1)$  plus the *basis*, passed to the *activation function*.
-We will be using the sigmoid ($\sigma$ ) function as the activation function.

-Writing this below gives.

-$$
-  a^{l} = \sigma(w^l a^{l-1}+b^l).
-$$

-(Same notation as in http://neuralnetworksanddeeplearning.com/chap2.html)

-Let the expected output be $y$ for a training example $x$.
-Notice that we train with a lot of examples.
-But we are talking here now about only one example in the training set for simplicity.

-The calculated output for a network with $l$ layer is $a^l$.

-Let's calculate then the loss function.
-Difference of expected to the calculated.

-Let's use the quadratic cost function here.

-$$
- C = \frac{1}{2} \|y-a^L\|^2
-$$

----
-If there are  $j$ output layers, we need to take the sum of all the activations of the $j$ layers as below.
-The above is more simplified version.

-$$
-C = \frac{1}{2} \sum_j (y_j-a^L_j)^2
-$$

----

-Now this Cost needs to be reduced.
-We can use the **gradient descent** to find the path to the optimal weight that reduces the cost function for a set of training examples.

-As we have seen earlier in gradient descent chapter, we get the path to the optimal weight by following the negative of the gradient of the Cost function with respect to the weight.
-But in multi-layered neural network  the question gets tricky on how to update the weights in the different layers.
-This is where Backpropagation algorithm comes in.

-## Back-Propagation

- Speaking generally, it is the mechanism to adjust the weights of all the layers according to how strong was *each*  of their influence on the final Cost.

-More specifically - It is an algorithm to adjust each weight of every layer in a neural network, by using gradient descent, by calculating the gradient of the Cost function in relation to each weight.

-## Back-Propagation in Detail

 Consider a neural network with multiple layers.
 The weight of layer $l$ is $w^l$.
 And for the previous layer it is $w^{(l-1)}$.